-Commencing on the date that our securities are first listed on the Nasdaq Capital Market through the earlier of consummation of our initial business combination and our liquidation, we will pay an affiliate of our Chairman and Chief Executive Officer a total of \$10,000 per month, which funds will be used to pay for office space, utilities, secretarial and administrative services.
+Commencing on the date that our securities are first listed on the Nasdaq Capital Market through the earlier of consummation of our initial business combination and our liquidation, we will pay an affiliate of our Chairman and Chief Executive Officer a total of \$10,000 per month for 6 months, which funds will be used to pay for office space, utilities, secretarial and administrative services.
+After such date, such space, utilities and secretarial and administrative services will be provided to us free of charge.
 This arrangement is being agreed to by an affiliate of our Chairman and Chief Executive Officer for our benefit and is not intended to provide such affiliate of our Chairman and Chief Executive Officer compensation in lieu of a salary.
 We believe that such fees are at least as favorable as we could have obtained from an unaffiliated third party for such services.
 Except as set forth above, no compensation will be paid to our sponsor, executive officers and directors, or any of their respective affiliates, prior to or in connection with the consummation of our initial business combination.
 Additionally, these individuals will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
 Our independent directors will review on a quarterly basis all payments that were made to our sponsor, officers, directors or our or their affiliates.